federicotdn/verb/README.md

 baz
 ```

 This has the same effect as the previous example.
 Note also how we've used the feature of adding to a propertie's value.
-The final `lambda` expression will be equivalent to
+The final `lambda` expression will be equivalent to:

 ```elisp
 (lambda (rs) (thread-last (oref rs body) (replace-regexp-in-string "\n" " ") (oset rs body)) rs)